luismr/kafka-cluster-docker-compose/README.md

       - kafka-net
 ```

 This configuration exposes Kafdrop on port 19000 and connects it to your Kafka brokers via the `kafka-net` network.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE.md](LICENSE.md) file for more details.